brownnjasmine/brownnjasmine/README.md

 ## Hi there 👋

+My name is Jasmine, and I'm a developer and artist based in Denver!

+I specialize in practical and fun applications with a girly twist 🎀

+I'm currently learning Electron to create a women's health app that runs directly on your device!

+My hobbies are coding, drawing/painting, reading, and sculpting

 <!--
 **brownnjasmine/brownnjasmine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.